BzzMS/DTI-MvSCA/README.md

 ## DTI-MvSCA

-code for " DTI-MvSCA: A multi-view neural network framework for drug-target interaction prediction"
+code for "DTI-MvSCA: An Anti-Over-Smoothing Multi-View Framework with Negative Sample Selection for Predicting Drug-Target Interactions."

 ### Quick start